Amed Rosario Player Props: Dodgers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.68 team ERA ranks 25th among all MLB pitching staffs.
+- The Diamondbacks have a 4.68 team ERA that ranks 25th among all MLB pitching staffs.

-- The Diamondbacks rank 23rd in baseball in home runs surrendered (143 total, 1.3 per game).
+- Diamondbacks pitchers combine to rank 22nd in baseball in home runs surrendered (143 total, 1.3 per game).

-- The Diamondbacks are sending Pfaadt (0-5) to the mound to make his 10th start of the season.
-He is 0-5 with a 7.11 ERA and 37 strikeouts through 44 1/3 innings pitched.
+- The Diamondbacks will send Kelly (9-5) to the mound for his 20th start of the season as he looks for his 10th victory.
+He is 9-5 with a 3.38 ERA and 118 strikeouts through 112 2/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander went seven innings against the San Francisco Giants, giving up one earned run while surrendering two hits.
+- In his last time out on Saturday, the right-hander threw six innings against the Minnesota Twins, allowing two earned runs while surrendering six hits.

-- In nine games this season, the 24-year-old has amassed a 7.11 ERA and 7.5 strikeouts per nine innings, while allowing a batting average of .294 to opposing batters.
+- The 34-year-old has an ERA of 3.38, with 9.5 strikeouts per nine innings, in 19 games this season.
+Opponents have a .216 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.